-Type of employer Scheduled bodi ies designating loyers TABs Sub-type Local authorities, police, fire Colleges & universities Academies Open to new entrants Closed to new entrants (all) Funding target Ongoing Ongoing Ongoing it may move to exit basis Contractor exit basis, assuming fixed-term contract in the fund Minimum likelihood of success 70% 70% 70% 70% 70% 70% Maximum time horizon 16 years 16 years 16 years 16 years (guarantee) 11 years (no guarantee) As per for open employers (or average future working lifetime, if less) 16 years (limited to remaining lifetime of the contract) Primary rate approach The contributi ent to meet the cost od of success at the n the required Secondary rate % of pay or monetary amount.
+Type of employer Scheduled bod ies designating loyers TABs Sub-type Local authorities, police, fire Colleges & universities Academies Open to new entrants Closed to new entrants (all) Funding target Ongoing Ongoing Ongoing Ongoing, but may move to low-risk exit basis Minimum likelihood of success 70% 70% 70% 70% 70% 70% Maximum time horizon 16 years 16 years 16 years 16 years (guarantee) 11 years (no guarantee) As per for open employers (or average future working lifetime, if less) 16 years (limited to remaining lifetime of the contract) Primary rate approach The contributions must be sufficient to meet the cost of benefits earned in the future with to likelihood of success at the end of the time horizon Secondary rate % of pay or monetary amount.
 Negative secondary adjustments are expressed as a % of pay.

-Type of employer d designating ployers TABs Sub-type Local authorities, police, fire Colleges & universities Academies Open to new entrants Closed to new entrants (all) Stabilised contribution rate?
-Yes Yes No No No No Treatment of surplus Covered by stabilisation arrangement Covered by stabilisation arrangement Reduce contributions where appropriate, but total contributions will generally not be reduced relative to the current total rate in payment.
-Preferred approach: contributions k primary rate.
-Reductions may be pern the administering authority permitted by Phasing of contribution changes Covered by stabilisation arrangement Covered by stabilisation arrangement Phasing of increases to secondary contribution rates may be permitted. secondary c of increases to ontribution rates e permitted.
+Type of employer odies d designating ployers TABs Sub-type Local Colleges & authorities, universities police, fire Academies Open to new entrants Closed to new entrants (all) Stabilised contribution rate?
+Yes Yes No No No Treatment of surplus Covered by stabilisation arrangement Covered by stabilisation arrangement Reduce contributions where appropriate, but total contributions will generally not be reduced relative to the current total rate in payment.
+Preferred approach: contributions kept at primary rate.
+Reductions may be permitted the administering authority Phasing of contribution changes Covered by stabilisation arrangement Covered by stabilisation arrangement Phasing of increases to secondary contribution rates may be permitted. secondary contribution rates may be permitted.
 None

-^{} Employers participating in the fund under a pass-through agreement will pay a contribution rate as agreed between the contractor and letting authority
+\ Employers participating in the fund under a pass-through agreement will pay a contribution rate as agreed between the contractor and letting authority